Goldziher/go-utils/README.md

 </div>

-Go Utils is a utility library inspired by JavaScript and Python.
-It makes extensive use of Go 1.18+ generics to offer a straightforward API.
+Go Utils is a comprehensive utility library inspired by JavaScript and Python.
+It makes extensive use of Go 1.18+ generics to offer a simple API.

-Read more in the [Documentation](https://goldziher.github.io/go-utils/).
+Read more in the [documentation](https://goldziher.github.io/go-utils/).

 ## Installation